Washi1337/ctf-writeups/writeups/flare-on/2025/6/index.md

 ```

 Now it is just a matter of calculating the original LCG parameters.
-I used [this sage script](https://github.com/jvdsn/crypto-attacks/blob/master/attacks/lcg/parameter_recovery.py) made by Joachim Vandersmissen to do it for me:
+I used [this sage script](https://github.com/jvdsn/crypto-attacks/blob/master/attacks/lcg/parameter_recovery.py) made by Joachim Vandersmissen to do the attack for me:

 ```python
 lcg_sequence = [ ... ]